Originally published Nov. 11, 2011.

 The Wall Street Journal recently named the Auburn-Georgia rivalry the “dirtiest” in college football.
-But on Saturday, November 15, 1986, it was the cleanest— or at least that was the joke.
+But on Saturday, November 15, 1986, it was the cleanest— that was the joke, at least.

 “Coach Dye laughed about it, he said they needed a bath anyways,” retired Auburn engineering professor Paul Conner told me two years ago when I interviewed him after the “Wet Virginia” game for a feature on the amazing unsaturability of Pat Dye Field.

 Conner is the man who Pat Dye commissioned to redesign the field in the early 80s.
 He’s also the man who turned the stadium’s new, state of the art water cannons on the Georgia fans who stormed the field after the Bulldogs upset the Tigers in 1986.
 It was an act that sold a few shirts in Auburn — “We hose the best… and beat the rest”… “Nothing smells worse than a wet Dawg” — but that lives in infamy in Athens to this day.